-Regulation XIII
+Regulation XIII Commercialization

-Commercialization

-- (a) Exploitation of Little League in any form or for any purpose is prohibited. - (b) Solicitation for fundraising by Tee Ball, Minor League, Little League (Major) Division, Intermediate (50-70) Division, Junior, Senior, or Big League players in or out of uniform is prohibited, except for one fundraising project annually under adult supervision.
+- (a) Exploitation of Little League in any form or for any purpose is prohibited. - (b) Solicitation for fundraising by Tee Ball, Minor League, Little League (Major) Division, Intermediate (50-70) Division, Junior, or Senior League players in or out of uniform is prohibited, except for one fundraising project annually under adult supervision.
 NOTE: Reference fundraising guidelines in the Operating Policies section. - (c) A reasonable Little League participation fee may be assessed as a parent's obligation to assure the operational continuity of the local Little League.
 AT NO TIME SHOULD PAYMENT OF ANY FEE BE A PREREQUISITE FOR PARTICIPATION IN THE LITTLE LEAGUE PROGRAM.
 It is recommended that no fee be collected.
-It is recommended that parents who are unable to pay a participation fee be encouraged to contribute volunteer time to the league. - (d) No Little League volunteer, employee, or participant, while acting in such capacity, shall execute a contract for or otherwise agree to, accept compensation, personal or otherwise, or remuneration for the use of, or for promoting the use of, any product or service. - (e) A local Little League or District shall not require any player to use any specific brand/manufacturer of equipment, for the purpose of the league receiving compensation (including deferred compensation) for such a requirement.
-NOTE: Little League's policy on amateurism can be found on page 6. - (f) A local Little League may permit a Regular Season Team and/or Tournament Team to include the name of a team sponsor on the uniform, and the local league may receive a fee for such sponsorships, provided the sponsorship does not conflict with any Little League Rule, Regulation, and/or Policy.
+It is recommended that parents who are unable to pay a participation fee be encouraged to contribute volunteer time to the league. - (d) No Little League volunteer, employee, or participant, while acting in such capacity, shall execute a contract for or otherwise agree to, accept compensation, personal or otherwise, or remuneration for the use of, or for promoting the use of, any product, service, or organization. - (e) A local Little League or District shall not require any player to use any specific brand/ manufacturer of equipment, for the purpose of the league receiving compensation (including deferred compensation) for such a requirement.
+NOTE: Little League's policy on amateurism can be found on page 12. - A local Little League may permit a Regular Season Team and/or Tournament Team to (f) include the name of a team sponsor on the uniform, and the local league may receive a fee for such sponsorships, provided the sponsorship does not conflict with any Little League Rule, Regulation, and/or Policy.
 Such sponsor shall have no authority with regard to the composition or operation of the league, the team, or its manager and/or coaches.
-No district, league, or team may authorize use of any of the Little League trademarks to any local league sponsor without express written permission of Little League International.
-In other words, no district, league, or team may permit a local sponsor to use the Marks of Little League International.
-Please refer to the Little League Policies for detailed guidelines.
-NOTE: Once a Tournament Team plays its first game in the International Tournament, a reference to a company, product, or service (including, but not limited to, a slogan or logo) shall not be added to, included on, or appear on any Tournament Team uniform, apparel, or equipment. - (g) Violation of any part of this regulation shall result in penalties up to and including removal from the Little League program and/or revocation of the league's charter and/ or forfeiture of International Tournament game(s).
+A district, league, or team may not permit a local sponsor of a district, league, or team to use any trademarks of the Little League International at any time.
+For the sake of clarity, the words Little League in any form or combination, including in a league's name, and the Little League uniform patch are trademarks of Little League International.
+Please refer to the Little League Operating Policies for detailed guidelines including information on solicitation of funds, such as local league sponsorship, as a charitable organization.
+NOTE: Once a Tournament Team plays its first game in the International Tournament, a reference to a company, product, service, or organization (including, but not limited to, a slogan or logo) may not be added to, included on, or appear on any Tournament Team uniform, apparel, or equipment. - (g) Violation of any part of this regulation shall result in penalties up to and including removal from the Little League program and/or revocation of the league's charter and/or forfeiture of International Tournament game(s).